SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 As can be seen we arrive at the same equation as derived previously.
 Now it would be easy to define a system that adds a spring, or has a series of connected masses, springs, dampers, etc.

-### [Practice Problem]
-- add a spring component to the above system
-- how to define a spring or damper with 2 ports?

 The `Damper` component created previously was a little incomplete because it only had one port.
 In reality a damper or spring will be connected between 2 objects, for example the car frame and the wheel.
 Therefore a proper component will define 2 ports so that the component can be as analogous with real life as possible.
 In the example below the component is defined properly with 2 ports.
 Note the velocity of the component `v` is defined as a relative velocity between the 2 ports.
 It's easy to understand how this works if it's assumed that `port_b` is connected to a stationary reference frame.

 ```@example l1